It Should Be Emotionally Charged

 I remember Anurag Kashyap came in to pitch Dev D with Abhay Deol barely two weeks after No Smoking.
 So he probably picked the worst time possible to be pitching a movie to a studio.
 But he came in with so much confidence to a packed conference room.
 Everyone was keen to know what he was going to make next.
 He just went for it and gave a narration.
 It was visceral and sexual and so in-your-face.
 Half the conference room hated it and the other half loved it.
 Obviously after Anurag left we had an intense debate about whether we should be making it, before eventually green lighting it.

-My suggestion is to always have an elevator pitch ready – that is, if you get into the elevator with someone you really want to impress, you should be able to convey to them within the time it takes to get to the floor they are going to, what exactly it is that you want to1 sell them.
+My suggestion is to always have an elevator pitch ready – that is, if you get into the elevator with someone you really want to impress, you should be able to convey to them within the time it takes to get to the floor they are going to, what exactly it is that you want to sell them

 However overconfidence and the sense that it’s a take or leave it situation is a red flag in the long run because filmmaking is a collaborative process.
 Also, if you’re looking at someone merely as a financier, it means that they just want to take the money and get out of your office and make the movie they want to make.